Green-Software-Foundation/if-db/manifests/if-docs-website/notes.md

 #### Static site server

-We don't know what hardware is used to serve the site, so we'' make some educated guesses.
+We don't know what hardware is used to serve the site, so we'll make some educated guesses.

 Lets' say the origin server meets the minimum requirements recommended for a Wordpress web server. https://kinsta.com/blog/wordpress-server-requirements/